 9. For us, bread is the fundamental thing.
 What’s fundamental for you?

 Lino.
 Nearly all my work is made using it.

 10. What’s in your ultimate sandwich?

-11. If we could give you a lifetime supply of anything from GAIL’s, what would that be?
+11. If we could give you a lifetime supply of anything we make, what would that be?

-12. Our bread is made with three primary ingredients.
-Four if you include time.
+12. We work with three primary ingredients.
+Six if you include time.
 What are the main ingredients in your life and work, concrete or abstract?